BrumfieldLabs/BrumfieldLabs.github.io/softwaredevelopment.md

 **Digital Austin Papers**
 Revision and enhancement to a [website displaying the papers of Stephen F. Austin](http://digitalaustinpapers.org/), including data correction, geo-coding, and semantic analysis visualization for the University of North Texas.

+**FreeREG2 and FreeCEN2 (Free UK Genealogy)**
+ (2012 - present) Devised an entirely new architecture for the FreeREG project which would support online transcription and migrate older CSV-based transcripts and support existing volunteers' workflows and tools.
+After thorough testing—and extensive collaboration with FreeREG coordinators, officers, and volunteer developers and testers—the system was deployed in the Spring of 2015 with a database containing 32 million records.